 With its famous coral reef, there are plenty of hazardous spots dotted around the island.
 Therefore, beginners will benefit from taking lessons in one of the many surf schools available.

-Kuta is the best place for newcomer’s due to its gentler waves and overall conditions.
+When surfing Bali for the first time, you’ll find that Kuta is the best place for newcomers due to its gentler waves and overall conditions.
 Although you can find tons of surf schools up and down the beach, we recommend picking up a 2-hour lesson with one of the Kuta locals for $29.

 Meanwhile, in Canggu, you can book a full day lesson with lunch and transport from your hotel for just $50.

-Alternatively, if you want to try your luck in Uluwatu, Rapture Camps has an outpost with qualified instructors to ease you in.
+Alternatively, if you want to try your luck in Uluwatu, Rapture Camps have an outpost with qualified instructors to ease you in.
 These start from around $11 for two-hour sessions.

 Surfboard hire in Bali